AFKoffee/wasm-concurrency-analysis/docs/WebAssembly-Overview.md

 and creation of different module instances, the allocation of physical memory and correct representation of the abstract stack machine at runtime.
-In contemporary Wasm runtimes (e.g. SpiderMonkey from Firefox), the WebAssembly code may JIT compiled to native machine code.
+In contemporary Wasm runtimes (e.g. SpiderMonkey from Firefox), the WebAssembly code may be JIT compiled to native machine code.
 To use CPU registers in an optimal way, the abstract stack machine is carefully translated into register based machine instructions, that resemble the original behavior.
 WebAssembly can therefore also be seen as a low-level intermediate language.